nkahe/zsh/README.md

 # My Zsh setup

 This is my maximalistic [Z shell aka Zsh](https://zsh.sourceforge.io/) setup.
 It uses flexible and fast [Zinit plugin manager](https://github.com/zdharma-continuum/zinit).
 Some modules from [Prezto configuration framework](https://github.com/sorin-ionescu/prezto) are used and [some are forked from them](#forked-prezto-modules).
-Mainly used in Linux but should work in Mac too.
+This setup is mainly used in Linux but should work in Mac too although isn't actively tested.

 ## Features